openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.67.1 19/06/2024 =
+* Bug: Plugin Does Not Save Changes in recent version 2.0.67 #771

+= 2.0.67 18/06/2024 =
+* New: Read Time in Minutes option for individual posts and set the translation for reading time. #763
+* New: Exclude heading by id option #768
+* New: Exclude TOC added using shortcode on specific pages/posts [post_not_in="1,2"] #758
+* Compatibility: Added compatibility with the theme StoreHub #760
+* Compatibility: Conflict issue with custom theme(user specific issue) #750
+* Compatibility: Conflict issue with DIVI theme #749
+* Bug: Highlight Heading colors are not getting customized #755
+* Bug: Sticky TOC appears on homepage without enabling option when front page is set #754
+* Bug: TOC is showing on homepage's post's excerpt Avada theme conflict #757
+* Fix: Passing null to parameter #1 ($string) of type string is deprecated #769
+* Fix: Patched Security Vulnerability disclosed by Dmitrii Ignatyev from cleantalk.org

+= 2.0.66.1 15/05/2024 =
+* Bug: ETOC version 2.0.66 giving **Fatal error**: Uncaught TypeError: method_exists() #752

+= 2.0.66 15/05/2024 =
+* Bug: Multiple warnings showing when ACF support is enabled in TOC #738
+* Bug: Conflict issue with Avada child theme. #740
+* Bug: The editing/updating of the post/page is slowing down if the plugin is activated with Block based themes #741
+* Bug: Positions & Alignment is not being changed globally #743
+* New: Option for showing promt if no headings available #654
+* New: Option or shortcode like [initial_view="Show"] for specific pages/post. #732
+* Fix: Patched Stored XSS Vulnerability disclosed by Dmitrii Ignatyev from cleantalk.org

+= 2.0.65 10/04/2024 =
+* TWEAK: Warning: Undefined array key "s_blockqoute_checkbox" #728
+* TWEAK: Write plugin name in subject of feedback form #731
+* New: Added to exclude heading from query loop feature #730

 = 2.0.64 28/03/2024 =
 * TWEAK: When clicked on copy shortcode, Page is shaking #695